Path History, Family Crest & Coats of Arms

 Early Notables of the Path family (pre 1700)

-between the 15th and 17th centuries; Phineas Pett...
-Another 36 words (3 lines of text) are included under the topic Early Path Notables in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) are included under the topic Early Path Notables in all our PDF Extended History products and printed products wherever possible.

 Path Settlers in United States in the 18th Century